dhellmann/pymotw-3/source/codecs/index.rst

 encoded before being sent, and the response is decoded after it is received in the client.

-..
-Do not re-run this example every time, since it sometimes generates
-.. errors within the thread that distracts from the unicode error.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'codecs_socket.py'))
 .. }}}